 Though Eat App has many strengths, one of the biggest drawbacks is that the platform can be somewhat limiting.
-For instance, if you opt for the Basic plan, you only get 250 guest confirmations via text per month.
-While this may seem like a lot, it breaks down to a maximum of about eight reservations per day.
-This means that if you're booking more than 250 reservations in a month, you won't be able to send confirmation texts and you may end up with a significant number of no-shows.
+For instance, if you opt for the Starter plan, you only get 100 guest confirmations via text per month.
+While this may seem like a lot, it breaks down to a maximum of about three reservations per day.
+This means that if you're booking more than 100 reservations in a month, you won't be able to send confirmation texts and you may end up with a significant number of no-shows.

 Another drawback to Eat App is its pricing model.
 Though its base pricing seems relatively reasonable compared to some of the other reservations systems on the market, Eat App charges extra for some very valuable features like POS integration and phone integration.
-Even if you upgrade from the Basic package to a more expensive pricing tier, you still need to pay extra for each of these integrations.
+Even if you upgrade from the Starter package to a more expensive pricing tier, you still need to pay extra for each of these integrations.
 These costs can very quickly add up, ultimately making Eat App a more expensive reservation solution than it may initially appear to be.

 Finally, there is one last drawback that may be an issue for some restaurants and that is the availability of customer support.
-As mentioned, Eat App is based out of the United Arab Emirates, which means that all its support teams are currently located in Europe and the Middle East.
+As mentioned, Eat App is based out of the United Arab Emirates. which means that all its support teams are currently located in Europe and the Middle East.
 Though the restaurant does offer 24/7 support at all times, restaurants in North America will likely have trouble getting phone assistance during typical business hours due to time zone differences.
 Though not this may not be a problem day to day, it does mean that when something goes wrong, you may end up waiting longer to get the issue resolved.

-Eat App is a bit unique in that it is one of the few dining reservation management platforms to consistently offer a free two-week trial.
-For restaurants that may have never used an online booking system before, this free trial can be a valuable way to gauge your need for reservations software.
+Eat App is a bit unique in that it is one of the few dining reservation management platforms to consistently offer a free plan.
+For restaurants that may have never used an online booking system before, this free plan can be a valuable way to gauge your need for reservations software.
+However, it's worth noting that the free plan is extremely limited and comes with a 30 cover per month limit.

-Beyond the two-week trial, Eat App offers three different pricing packages:
+Beyond the very basic free plan, Eat App offers four different pricing packages: Starter: \$69/month (or \$49 per month billed annually) for limited features, a 300 cover limit, and just 100 guest confirmations via text per month.

-- Basic: \$169/month (or \$119/month billed annually) for limited features and 250 guest confirmations via text per month. - Pro: \$299/month (or \$209/month billed annually) for all features and 1,000 guest confirmations via text per month. - Enterprise: Price is available only upon request for a package that includes all features and a custom number of guest confirmations via text.
+Essential: \$149/month (or \$129/month billed annually) for limited features and 250 guest confirmations via text per month.

+■ Pro: \$249/month (or \$229/month billed annually) for all features and 1,000 guest confirmations via text per month.

+Enterprise: Bigger restaurant brands can speak directly with the Eat App sales team to secure a custom quote.

-While Eat App's Basic and Pro plans are in line with the cost of most of the other restaurant reservation systems on the market, it's important to note that neither of those plans includes POS integration or phone integration.
-If you want to add POS integration it will cost you an extra \$90 per month, while adding a phone integration costs an additional \$25 per month.
+While Eat App's Starter and Essential plans are in line with the cost of most of the other restaurant reservation systems on the market, it's important to note that neither of those plans includes POS integration or phone integration.
+If you want to add POS integration it will cost you an extra \$89 per month, while adding a phone integration costs an additional \$25 per month.
+You'll also need to pay an extra \$19 per month to accept prepayments and reservation deposits, and an additional \$19 per month for online waitlist features.
+Eat App

-Key Takeaways Eat App
+Key Takeaways